 I know how confusing it can be to wade through all the conflicting nutrition info out there.
 Are eggs bad?
 No. Will red meat kill you?
 No. Let me bottom line it for you: everyone is physiologically different.
 One food can work wonders in one body but have a detrimental effect in another.
 This could be due to food allergies or compromised digestion or metabolic type (some of use just have a greater need for protein than others).
 If your immune system reacts against the protein in eggs, it will cause inflammation in your body which can lead to a host of health issues on down the line.
 But if you’re fine with eggs, the beneficial choline and omega 3 fatty acids will do your body good.
 So.
 That brings us to dairy.
 Is dairy bad?
 Well…. sometimes?

 Good quote from awesome book, It Starts with Food: Cow’s milk is the perfect food… if you are a calf.
 They go on to say that milk is an energy-dense hormone-delivery system, a blend of bioactive substances that promote growth.
-Since most of us want to grow smaller, not larger, milk really may not be nature’s perfect food.
+Since most of us do not want to grow larger, milk really may not be nature’s perfect food.
 We’re also the only mammals who continue to drink milk into adulthood, and as we age, our production of lactase enzyme that helps us digest dairy decreases.
-Hmmmm, what is nature trying to tll us?
+Hmmmm, what is nature trying to tell us?

 Why do we need dairy?
 We can get everything it provides (yes, even calcium) from other sources.
 At worst, today’s milk contains pus, growth hormones/steroids, antibiotics and other toxins.

 Pasteurized dairy is also linked to acne, asthma and type 1 diabetes.